Skip to main content

 From outdated floor plans to modern open-concept living — we coordinate every trade, every finish, and every detail across your entire home renovation.

 Whole-home remodeling in Emmett, Idaho is, more often than anywhere else in the Treasure Valley, a rescue and modernization of a genuinely old house on land worth keeping.
 Emmett grew around fruit — Idaho's largest sweet-cherry shipping point by 1940 — and the orchard-era and mill-era homes built through the 1920s–1940s near downtown and along the Payette River are solid-boned but mechanically obsolete: galvanized plumbing, undersized electrical, no usable insulation, single bathrooms, and floor plans built for a vanished way of living.
 A whole-home remodel here means taking one of those houses, or a tired 1950s–1970s ranch, and bringing every system, every surface, and the floor plan itself into the present without losing what made the home worth saving.
 Iron Crest Remodel (Iron Crest Remodeling Group LLC, Idaho RCE-6681702) approaches these projects with the verified local framework: the City of Emmett's adopted 2018 IRC and 2018 IECC, a 30 lb/sf ground snow load, Seismic Design Category C, a 24-inch frost depth, the City of Emmett versus Gem County jurisdiction split, hard deep-well water, and the floodplain along the Payette.
-Licensed and insured, free in-home estimates, five-year workmanship warranty.
+Licensed and insured, free in-home estimates, three-year workmanship warranty.

 Reimagine your entire home with a unified remodeling plan built for how you actually live.